SWARMHAUL REFERENCE IN-TRANSIT SIGNAL

 Add a new instruction courier_arrived to the Anchor program.
 Signer: courier.
 Writes a delivered_claim_at field on LegAccount.
 Emits CourierArrived event.

-confirm_leg then gets an additional constraint:
+confirm_leg gets an additional constraint:

 constraint = leg_account.delivered_claim_at > 0